Projects per year

 Particulars

-Dr Barry is a member of the Pharmaceutical Society of Northern Ireland and the Royal Pharmaceutical Society, and is a Fellow of the Higher Education Academy.
+Heather is a member of the Pharmaceutical Society of Northern Ireland and the Royal Pharmaceutical Society, and is a Fellow of the Higher Education Academy.

 Research Interests

-Dr Barry's main research interests lie in service delivery and organisation of care within the primary care setting, with a focus on care of older people (particularly those with dementia and frailty), rational prescribing and medicines management.
+Heather's main research interests lie in service delivery and organisation of care within the primary care setting, with a focus on care of older people (particularly those with dementia and frailty), rational prescribing and medicines management.
 The primary care landscape is changing, linked to an ageing population, increasing multimorbidity and polypharmacy, declining patient satisfaction with access to services, and workforce issues.
-Dr Barry is particularly interested in how pharmacists can be utilised more widely in order to meet the increasing pressures and challenges within general practice and primary care.
+Heather is particularly interested in how pharmacists can be utilised more widely in order to meet the increasing pressures and challenges within general practice and primary care.
 She is experienced in both quantitative and qualitative methodologies, having utilised a variety of study designs in her research to date, and her research is highly interdisciplinary.

 Teaching

-Dr Barry has experience of teaching both pharmacy and medicine undergraduate students.
+Heather has experience of teaching both pharmacy and medicine undergraduate students.
 She has also delivered regional workshops and courses to pharmacists on behalf of the Northern Ireland Centre for Pharmacy Learning & Development (NICPLD).
 She currently teaches extensively across the MPharm undergraduate degree programme and postgraduate distance learning courses.

 Expertise related to UN Sustainable Development Goals